Web3-Club/PoS-Planet/README.md

 </h2>

 <h1 align="center">
-  🪐 Just ALL PoS the new planet in year of 3023.
+  🪐 All PoS the new planet in year of 3023.
 </h1>

 ![chainfarm](https://github.com/Web3-Club/Chain-Farm/assets/111333575/ed586a92-8491-4688-87f2-d3b51b06bb8b)